puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 {% endhighlight %}

+The `servers` parameter in our class declaration takes a list of servers as a value, not just one.
+This list of values, separated by commas (`,`) and wrapped in brackets (`[]`), is called an *array*.
+Arrays allow you assign a list of values to a single variable or attribute.

-{% task 3 %}
+{% task 4 %}

 In your `site.pp`, replace the `include ntp` line with a parameterized class declaration based on the example above.
 Use the servers from the example, or, if you know of a nearer timeserver, include that.
 You should always specify at least *three* timeservers for NTP to function reliably.
 You might, for instance, include two from the ntp.org pool and one known nearby timeserver.

-{% task 4 %}
+{% task 5 %}

 Once you've made your changes to the `site.pp` manifest and used the puppet parser tool to validate your syntax, use the puppet agent tool to trigger a puppet run.

 You will see in the output that Puppet has changed the `/etc/ntp.conf` file and triggered a refresh of the `ntpd` service.

-### And One More Thing: Arrays

-In our haste to override the server defaults, we glossed over an important detail above.
-You likely noticed that the `servers` parameter in our class declaration took a list of servers as a value, not just one.
-This list of values, separated by commas (`,`) and wrapped in brackets (`[]`), is called an *array*.
+## Review

+We covered some details of finding and downloading modules from the Puppet Forge with the `puppet module` tool.
+We also covered the common Package/File/Service pattern, and how it's used by the NTP module to install, configure, and run the ntpd service.

+Rather than just running tests, you learned how to use the `site.pp` manifest to include classes within a node declaration.

+After getting the ntpd service running, we went over class parameters, and showed how they can be used to set class parameters as a class is declared.